-Applying ISO 19011:2018 Principles to Medical Device Quality Management System Audits
+ISO 19011-2018 - Applying Principles to Medical Device QMS Audits

 About This Course

 This course covers how to apply fundamental auditing strategies to any QMS scheme, as well as how to identify and grade nonconformities and prepare a medical device audit report in accordance with the identified criteria.
-The course will focus on applying these fundamental principles when auditing medical devices’ quality management systems.
+The course also focuses on applying these fundamental principles when auditing a medical device manufacturer’s quality management system.

 Key Learning Objectives

 By the end of this training, learners will be able to: